LLNL/RAJA/docs/sphinx/user_guide/config_options.rst

 * **Examples, tests, warnings, etc.**

-     Variables that control whether RAJA tests, examples, tutorial exercises, etc. are built when RAJA is compiled:
+     CMake variables can be used to control whether RAJA tests, examples, tutorial exercises, etc. are built when RAJA is compiled.

+.. note:: In the following tables, an option name followed by an asterisk ('*')
+          only exists in RAJA (i.e., no associated CMake or BLT variant).
+          For the others (dependent options), it is recommended to use the non-RAJA form (with ``RAJA_`` prefix removed) to enable features.

       ========================   =========================================
-      Variable (* indicates      Default
+      Variable                   Default
-      RAJA-specific)
       ========================   =========================================
       RAJA_ENABLE_TESTS          On
       RAJA_ENABLE_EXAMPLES       On